Preserve Fresh Eggs Without Refrigeration – 10 Easy Ways

 Fermented eggs can be created by salt curing.
 Hard-boiled eggs can be fermented in a saline brine along with a little sauerkraut juice or whey.
 But they are usually refrigerated to slow down the process and should usually be eaten within a couple of weeks.

-Making salt-cured egg yolks, however, could be an interesting way to preserve fresh eggs – if only for 3-4 weeks.
+Making salt-cured egg yolks, however, could be an interesting way to store fresh eggs – if only for 3-4 weeks.
 The salt-cured yolks can be grated and used as a parmesan substitute.
 Cure them in salt and sugar, and you can create something a little different that can be grated over salads or used to top a range of desserts.

 Salt preserved whole eggs, which are then hard-boiled, are a traditional Chinese delicacy but are not always appealing to a western palate.
 But if you are looking for something different to do with your fresh eggs, salt-cured yolks could be an interesting thing to try.